Sumatran rhinos tend to spend their days sitting in pond or mud wallows to keep cool

 Location and habitat

-- Location: they are found across parts of Southeast Asia, including Sumatra, Indonesia, the foothills of Bhutan and northeast India, southern China, Cambodia and Borneo
+- Location: once found across parts of Southeast Asia, including the foothills of Bhutan and northeast India, southern China, Cambodia and Thailand, they are now restricted to just a few sites in Sumatra and Borneo, in Indonesia.

 - Habitat: the Sumatran rhino lives in dense tropical forest, in both the lowlands and highlands.
 Sumatran rhinos are well adapted to life in very dense tropical forests.
 They are primarily attracted to areas with plentiful food resources, such as shrubs, fruits, shoots, leaves and roots